 Evangelical Theological Society: Chairman of the Northeast Region, four years; Vice-Chairman of the Northeast Region, five years; Secretary-Treasurer of the Northeast Region, two years.

 Michael P. Mewborn, PhD

-Associate Dean of The College at Mid-America Director of Campus Life Dean of Men Chairman of the Department of Theology and Church History Assistant Professor of Theology, Church History, and Practical Theology
+Vice President of Student Life Associate Dean of The College at Mid-America Chairman of the Department of Theology and Church History Assistant Professor of Theology, Church History, and